 You’ll learn a basic drawing technique, and you’ll get ideas for personalization.
 And I’ll answer some common drawing questions too.

-Trust me, you can do this, and let’s dive in.
+Trust me, you can do this, and

 You don’t need fancy or expensive tools to create a great drawing.
-Trust me, I’ve seen some amazing art done with just the basics.
+Trust me, i’ve seen some amazing art done with just the basics.

 A standard #2 pencil, a good eraser that won’t smudge, and plain paper (like printer paper) are all you really need.